dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 $$
 $\qed$

-# Where things are going now
+# Where Things Are Going
 - Gromov-Witten invariants with Jake and Jesse
 - Welschinger invariants, Mark Levine

-These produce more than just the 1s appearing in $h$, have ties to modular forms
+These produce more than just the 1s appearing in $h$, and have ties to things like modular forms. $\qed$